techidaily/site-fox-helps/source/_posts/new-leading-sites-for-extracting-text-aesthetics-packs.md

 ![select a text effect template](https://images.wondershare.com/filmora/guide/text-animation-win-1.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Edit the style of the text as well as other settings as you think fit.
 You can even go to Advanced section to customize the effect minutely as per your requirements.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion